RC-MODULE/nmpp/README.md

 make download
 make install
 ```
-It is recommended to do to prevent version mismatch between different components.
+It is recommended to do it to prevent version mismatch between different components.
 It provides successful compilation and running of examples.
 No any variables would be created or modified in global system environment, so your NMPP installation would be fully standalone (except installed board drivers)

 > FOR WINDOWS XP: PowerShell 2.0 is required to provide Internet downloading and unziping by 'make download'/'make install' commands .